-The members of this group are not listed in HSIS, and therefore, by default, are covered by the generic 'lead and lead compounds' hazard classification with the risk phrase 'Harmful if swallowed' (Xn; R22) in HSIS (Safe Work Australia).
-The available data do not support this classification for the lead oxides in this group, as presented below.
+The compounds in this group are not individually listed in HSIS, therefore, by default, are covered by the generic 'lead and lead compounds' hazard classification with the risk phrase 'Harmful if swallowed' (Xn; R22) in HSIS (Safe Work Australia).
+While there are no experimental data available specific to these chemicals, data from observations in humans exposed to lead (compounds not specified) are presented in the following sections of this report.
+In the absence of more comprehensive information, there is insufficient evidence to support a recommendation to amend the classification for this group of chemicals.